tars9/modplax/README.md

         Install Application Platform Module (APM) and configure the installed products.

-    reset-inst-path
-        Setting up the installation path to the current directory.
+    update
+        Update Application Platform Module (APM).

     restore
         Restore the configuration to run the installed products.

 OPTIONS
+    --trg_arch=<x64 | x86>
+        Specify the processor architecture of the package to install.
+Defaults to current processor architecture.

     --install_dir=<val>
-        Installation directory.
+        Installation directory to be set in the configuration files.
+The default is the directory where the current package is installed.

+        Specify this option if you have moved installed packages to another location.

     --installed_dir=<val>
-        Use it when the install directory (install.dir) to set up and the directory where the installed package exists are different.
+        Use it when the install directory to set up and the directory where the installed package exists are different.
 The default is the directory where the current package is installed.

     --apm_list=<all | all-s | [val | "val, val..."]>
         Specify the APMs.
 The default is "all-s".
-This option is only used with the "install" command.
+This option is only used with the "install" and "update" command.
         e.g., setup install --apm_list="apache, nodejs"

         The following values are available for this option: